Starter kit: Constituent-centered design

 What is constituent-centered design?

-- You're planning on launching a new website.
-You start by designing prototypes and testing them with real people.
+• You're planning on launching a new website.
+You design prototypes and test them with real people.
 These tests help you make adjustments before embarking on an expensive development process.

 Why do it